 Mamie Evelyn Locke is an American politician and educator.
 A Democrat, she was a member of the Hampton, Virginia city council 1996–2004, and mayor 2000–2004.
 Education Locke received a B.A. degree in history and political science from Tougaloo College in 1976.
 She then attended Atlanta University for advanced political science studies, receiving an M.A. in 1978 and a Ph.D. in 1984.
 She also completed a program in Middle Eastern studies at the American University in Cairo in 1986.

-Ruth Burnett Love , also known as Ruth B. Love–Holloway is an American educator, education administrator, author and former schools superintendent.
+Ruth Burnett Love , also known as Ruth B. Love-Holloway was an American educator, education administrator, author and former schools superintendent.
 Love was formerly a professor of education at her college alma mater San Francisco State University.
 Love served as superintendent of the Oakland Unified School District from November 1975 until February 1981 and the Chicago Public Schools from March 1981 until March 1985.
 Love was the first African-American to serve as superintendent for the Chicago Public Schools district.
-In 1983, Love received the Horatio Alger Award and a Candace Award for Edu...
+In 1983, Love received the Horatio Alger Award and a Candace Award for Ed...

 Jimmy Owens is an American jazz trumpeter, composer, arranger, lecturer, and educator.
 He has played with Lionel Hampton, Charles Mingus, Hank Crawford, Dizzy Gillespie, Count Basie, Herbie Mann, among many others.
 Since 1969, he has led his own group, Jimmy Owens Plus.